Duncan-Britt/Splice-Lang/README.md

 }:)
 ```

-Scopes may be nested as deeply as you please.
+Invocations may be nested as deeply as you please.

 ```
 (:~ each valley.o as 'bogs {